How chocolate milkshakes give you more content in less time

 Step 4 – Tweet the link to your blog post 2-3 times on Twitter, over a few days, at different times so you’re not overwhelming your followers and you reach different people and time zones.
 Try to leave room in the tweet to include the Twitter “@” handles of those downtown businesses featured in your post – that helps people find and follow them.

-Step 5 – Share the blog post link on your LinkedIn Company Page to reach a more B2B audience, perhaps by giving it a downtown/economic development angle.
-You can do status updates on both personal LinkedIn profiles and Company Pages – plus tag people and brands – just like you do on Facebook.
+Step 5 – Share the blog post link on your LinkedIn Page to reach a more B2B audience, perhaps by giving it a downtown/Main Street/economic development angle.
+You can do status updates on both personal LinkedIn profiles and brand Pages – plus tag people and brands – just like you do on Facebook.

 Step 6 – Pop the chocolate milkshake photo into your email newsletter.
 Include a short excerpt of the blog post with a link back to the full post.
 This puts chocolate in your newsletter (can’t argue with that, right?) plus it shows subscribers that you have a blog.
 Go ahead; ask them in the newsletter to subscribe to the blog and to share the milkshake blog post with their own networks on Facebook, Twitter, etc.

 Bonus Step – While you’re in the drugstore anyway, shoot a short video of a drugstore employee showing how he/she makes the perfect chocolate milkshake.
 Put that video on your YouTube channel, with a link in the video description back to your eateries round-up blog post.
-Share the YouTube video URL on your Facebook Page (it will play right there in Facebook) and tweet the link to the video on Twitter.
-Take the embed code for the video (YouTube will provide it to you,) add some descriptive text and you’ve just made another blog post about a special local place.
+(Update January 2019 – we changed the next sentence to emphasize direct sharing to each social channel rather than sharing the YouTube URL.)
+Share the video on your Facebook Page (it will play right there in Facebook,) upload the video to Twitter, and incorporate a snippet of it into an Instagram Story.
+Take the embed code for the video (YouTube will provide it to you,) add some descriptive text, and you’ve just made another blog post about a special local place.

 Don’t worry if you are not active on all of the social media channels that we’ve listed above.
 The point is to take one idea, capture it visually, and then craft content with it to share across multiple channels.

-Create something once, then rock it all across the web!
+Create something once, then rock it all across the social web!

 (Note: a variation of this was originally published on the Build it in Bastrop economic development blog.)